 Blueberry shrubs are supposed to have shiny green leaves and round blue fruit.
-But, occasionally, you’ll see that those blueberry leaves have dark spots on them.
+Occasionally, you’ll see that those blueberry leaves have dark spots on them.
 Leaf spots on blueberries tell you something you may not want to hear: there is something amiss with your plant.
 If you see spots on blueberry leaves, your shrub has developed one of several blueberry leaf spot diseases.
 Most leaf spots on blueberries are caused by fungal diseases.
 Read on to learn more.

 What Causes Blueberry Leaf Spot?

-Spots on blueberry leaves are usually caused by a fungus, and some can ruin an entire crop.
+Spots on blueberry leaves are usually caused by a fungus and some can ruin an entire crop.
 If you have blueberry shrubs, you’ll need to learn about what causes blueberry leaf spot diseases and ways to treat them early.

 The two most common leaf spot diseases are anthracnose and septoria.
 The fungi causing these problems live in the soil or fallen leaves beneath the shrubs, overwintering there.
 The fungi are transferred to other plants with rainfall.

 Another of the main diseases causing leaf spots on blueberries is Gloeocercospora.
 It doesn’t do significant damage to a blueberry patch, however.
-Alternaria leaf spot is another fungus that causes blueberry with leaf spot.
+Alternaria leaf spot is another fungus that causes blueberries with leaf spot.

 Fungal diseases often appear in spring when the rains begin.
 Wet, warm conditions are ideal for fungal diseases to thrive.
 The organisms overwinter in the soil and become active in moisture.

 It is interesting to learn about the causes of spots on blueberry leaves.
 However, the real question that gardeners want answered are about what steps they can take to treat the problem.